tfausak/tfausak.github.io/_posts/2016-11-14-parsing-and-generating-rocket-league-replays-with-haskell.md

 - outputs human-readable json
 - goes at about 0.5 mbps
     - most replays parsed in 2 seconds
-    - order of magnitude (at least) faster than python and php parsers
+    - c# parser takes about 12 seconds
+    - python/php parsers take about a minute
 - a 1.0 mb replay turns into
     - 95 mb pretty json (930% bigger)
     - 27 mb minified json (260% bigger)